');

 About McLean, NY

-McLean is a small community in New York with a population of 363 residents.
-The median household income is $73,125 per year, which is above the national average.
-The median age in McLean is 31.9 years.
+McLean is a small community located in New York with a population of 363 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,125 per year, which is 3% below the national median of $75,149.
+The median age of 31.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in McLean, NY